 Tomochi Forestry Hall Photographs

 Located in the green and hilly Kumamoto Prefecture, this hall uses local cedar extensively and symbolizes the area’s history of forestry.

 The two-story building resembles an irregular chrysalis covered with glass.
-The unique structure helped architect Taira Nishizawa to the AR Award for Emerging Architecture in 2005.
+The structure is a combination of galvanized steel and laminated cedar members arrayed into a diagonal lattice like an inverted basket.
+When inside the timber members overhead fuse together to define the space and when looking outside frames views to mountains beyond.
+The unique structure helped architect Taira Nishizawa win the AR Award for Emerging Architecture in 2005.

-In planning the structural engineering, Arup aimed to ‘make a complex configuration simple and rational.’
+In planning the structural design, Arup aimed to ‘make a complex configuration simple and rational.’
 Steel and timber members were used in grids intersecting at 45° to form a hybrid structure.

 The roof is constructed with steel beams and laminated timber members serving as trusses.
 The intersecting members form a lattice wall, efficiently distributing forces and reducing member cross-sections’ required size.

-Steel was used in place of concrete for the foundations, as the superstructure is relatively light.
+Steel was used instead of concrete for the foundations, as the superstructure is relatively light.
 Steel floor beams are directly connected to steel tubular piles to form the foundation structure.
 As steel can easily be reused, this is environmentally friendly and benefits cost and construction time.

 Tomochi Forestry Hall Gallery and Plans